 1.1.
-Super Thermo Mesh is the ideal beselayer for high intensity, cold weather activities.
+Super Thermo Mesh is the ideal baselayer for high intensity, cold weather activities.

 During times of high or low physical activity, in wet or cold weather, overheating and cooling are the main causes of energy loss.
 Through its pioneering open-weave construction, Super Thermo Mesh effectively regulates body temperature.
 At times of high activity, the mesh ensures air circulation and transports excess moisture and heat away from the body.
 At times of low-intensity activity or during periods of rest, the mesh cells retain warm air and form an uninterrupted insulating layer next to the skin.

 Super Thermo Mesh has been developed with inspiration from the historic Viking armour known as "Brynje" and is widely worn and trusted by the Norwegian Armed Forces, polar explorers, outdoor enthusiasts and professionals with high-performance requirements.
-Tests carried out by the Norwegian Military Academy and product research lab SINTEF have established Brynje’s Super Thermo mesh made in Polycolon to be the most effective insulating and fastest drying baselayer on the market.
-Read the story about Brynje
+Tests have established Brynje’s Super Thermo mesh made in Polycolon to be the most effective insulating and fastest drying baselayer on the market.

 Innovative features of Super Thermo Mesh: